 In Hamburg, apartment prices rose by 70 percent between 2010 and 2015.
 They are expected to surge by another 50 percent by 2030.
 A three-room flat can cost around $450,000 (400,000 euros) in residential areas close to the city center.

-Firstly, Hagen pointed out that not all regions have registered rapid property price increases.
+Not all regions have registered rapid property price increases, however.
 Even in cities like Berlin, Hamburg and Munich, high rental prices in the newbuild segment have not necessarily been matched by high rents in the existing rental property sector.

 Secondly, price increases have been driven by population growth, the ongoing trend toward urbanization, and strong economic fundamentals, combined with historically low interest rates.
 At the same time, Germany’s rental housing sector has seen vacancy rates fall close to zero.